 If you are cohabiting with your partner, you can make your status as a couple more formal by drawing up a cohabiting contract or living together agreement, which is a little bit like a prenuptial agreement, outlining the responsibilities and rights of each party and providing you with a document to refer to in the case of separation.
 These agreements, like prenups, may not be legally enforceable but can certainly make the separation process clearer and provide you with a good grounding for stating your claim.
 There are other legal agreements you can make to reinforce your situation further, for example: detailing how you would share a jointly-owned house should you separate.
 Your solicitor should be able to give you advice on what kind of agreements might be right for your circumstances.

 For help putting together a cohabitation contract or living together agreement, Frances Lindsay & Co can provide expert advice and fixed fee legal services.
 Get in touch with us at our Maidenhead or Beaconsfield offices, or arrange an appointment at our London meeting rooms if that is more convenient.
-We believe that cohabiting couples should have protection in the event of a separation – let us help you feel more secure in your situation with down-to-earth and professional legal advice.cohabitation agreements, cohabiting contracts, divorce lawyers, divorce solicitors berkshire, divorce solicitors Buckinghamshire, family lawyers, living together agreements, living together contracts, mediation lawyers, prenuptial agreements, prenuptial contracts, relationship lawyers, unmarried couples legal rights
+We believe that cohabiting couples should have protection in the event of a separation – let us help you feel more secure in your situation with down-to-earth and professional legal advice.cohabitation, cohabitation agreements, cohabiting contracts, divorce lawyers, divorce solicitors berkshire, divorce solicitors Buckinghamshire, family lawyers, living together agreements, living together contracts, mediation lawyers, prenuptial agreements, prenuptial contracts, relationship lawyers, unmarried couples legal rights